 As the COVID-19 pandemic impacts the world’s buildings, property owners and managers are creating digital twins of their buildings to:

-Remotely keep tabs on buildings and reduce the need for on-site staffing through the use of IoT sensors, gateways, and monitoring software
+Remotely keep tabs on buildings and reduce the need for on-site staff using IoT sensors, gateways, and monitoring software

-- Visualize how the flow of air generated by HVAC units may circulate and spread viruses
+Visualize how the flow of air generated by HVAC units could circulate and spread viruses